Odin94/HareMatcher/README.md

 `GlobalConfig.ts` contains configs to make react frontend target the localhost dev endpoint of the backend to enable running both with hot reloading for development.

+### TODOs
+* Make all 404s just return your index (prevents errors when directly going to URLs that are made for react router)
+* Set up basic profile page (picture, basic info section, description)
+  * add test accounts that get created on startup
+  * add page for updating basic profile page
+* Add basic matching page (see profile, allow selecting Match or Skip)
+* Add actual matching (two profiles matched each other, displayed on "your matches" page, can unmatch)
+* Add chat for matches
+* Add filtering for matches (looking for bunnies of specific size, age, fluffiness etc)

 ### Credits
 * Images from [Unsplash](https://unsplash.com)